evolbioinfo/goalign/docs/commands/clean.md

 * `goalign clean sites`: Removes sites constitued of >= cutoff specific characters.
 This characters can be :
     1. Gap (--char=GAP or --char=-, default)
-    2. Any other character X specified by --char=X (case sensitive)
+    2. Any other set of characters XYZ specified by --char=XYZ (case sensitive).
+In this case, it is possible to reverse the match with --reverse. for example '--char ACGT --reverse' means any character but A,C,G,T.
     3. The most abundant character in the site --char=MAJ (including gaps)

     Exception for a cutoff of 0: removes sites constitued of > 0 specified character (with --char=MAJ, then will remove all columns).